Causes & Treatment

 Emma Harpham in partnership with ReceptivaDx™ | 14 May 2024

-But what can the test actually tell us?
-How should we read and interpret the results, and what kind of treatment and next steps in IVF should we expect?
+But what can Receptiva test results actually tell us?
+How should we read and interpret the results, what exactly are these BCL6 levels all about – and what kind of treatment and next steps in IVF should we expect?

-We’ve seen a fair few of these questions about understanding the Receptiva test results floating around online.
+We’ve seen a fair few of these questions floating around online.
 So, for the expert perspective straight from the source, we caught up with the ReceptivaDx™ team.
+Their first-of-its-kind test is designed to help you get to the root of unexplained infertility, providing a new pathway for treatment and moving towards a successful pregnancy.

 1. First off, what is BCL6?